hilarybrennan/ubiquitous-spoon/README.md

 **1. What is ubiquitous-spoon?**

-Simply put, ubiquitous-spoon is a literary zine edited by a Machine Learning Model trained on curated text data.
+Simply put, ubiquitous-spoon is a literary zine edited by a machine learning model trained on curated text data.
 The name refers to both the zine itself and the machine learning model used to generate it.

 **2. How is ubiquitous-spoon licensed?**